Nokia 1006

 The Nokia 1006 is a phone with a basic design for CDMA Technology.
-It was announced on 8 January 2009 and was released in the same month.
+It was announced on 8 January 2009 and was released in the same month, marketing in Mexico by Iusacell and mostly in the USA by MetroPCS.
 This bar-style mobile has Bluetooth features, voice dialing and also has a GPS (Grand Positioning System) of A-GPS type.

 Features

-The phone has a 1.5 inches LCD TFT/TFD color display.
-Its 860mAh removable Li-Ion battery gives a battery backup of 240 h maximum in standby mode and 3.5 h maximum in talktime mode.
+The phone has a 1.8 inches LCD TFT/TFD color display.
+Its 860mAh removable Li-ion battery gives a battery backup of 240 h maximum in standby mode and 3.5 h maximum in talktime mode.
 MicroUSB and a headset jack of 2.5 mm is supported by the device.
 The software feature BREW in the mobile allows external games and applications to be downloaded.
 Speaker-dependent voice dialing is also supported by the mobile.
 The phone also has volume keys in its side which makes it easy to adjust volume.
 The input is through numeric keypad and soft keys.
 It also has the feature of Predictive Text Input.
 The SAR head is 1.46 W/kg and that of body is 0.35 W/kg.